mozilla/omniscient/README.md

 As you make changes to the application, you can use the "reload all apps" button to reload the application.
 This is a small button with a circular arrow located above the application on the right.

+## Zendesk Installation
+Once you are ready to load the app into Zendesk, you will first need to prepare the application.
+From the application root directory execute the following:
+* `zat validate` to validate the application, if it fails validation, fix any reported errors and run the validation command again.
+* `zat package` to package up the application into a zip file.
+The console output will give you the location of the zip file.

+Once you have the application packaged up, you are ready to install the application on Zendesk.

+* In Zendesk Support, click the Admin icon in the sidebar, then select Manage from the Apps category.
+* Click Upload Private App in the upper-right corner of the page.
+* Enter the name of your app (Requester X-ray).
+If you did the tutorial for ZAF v1 and installed the app, use a slightly different name for this second version of the app.
+* Click Choose File and select the zip file of your app.
+* Click Upload to upload the app to Zendesk Support.
+* When prompted, click Install.